mantzaris/KeemenaPreprocessing.jl/README.md

 # Installing

-It can be downloaded from the general repositry: `import Pkg; Pkg.add("KeemenaPreprocessing")`, or pressing ']' and then typing `add KeemenaPreprocessing` and then back in the REPL prompt `using KeemenaPreprocessing`.
+It can be downloaded from the general registry: `import Pkg; Pkg.add("KeemenaPreprocessing")`, or pressing ']' and then typing `add KeemenaPreprocessing` and then back in the REPL prompt `using KeemenaPreprocessing`.

 For the Dev version: open the Julia REPL, get into package mode pressing ] and put: add https://github.com/mantzaris/KeemenaPreprocessing.jl